trax-project/trax3-moodle-xapi-agent/docs/configuration.md

 - **Events collected from the log store:** statement will be generated from the Moodle logs store (database)

 When choosing **Events collected from the log store**, you have to define the date of the first logs to take into account, with the **Logs recorded since** field.

+#### Collect SCORM data

+With this option, you can enable the conversion of SCORM data recorded by Moodle.

+When enabling SCORM data, you have to define the date of the first attempt to take into account, with the **SCORM attempts since** field.